HomeLatest NewsEnterprise ITOracle unveils OCI Zettascale10 supercomputer

 Large-scale AI infrastructure

 Oracle said Zettascale10 connects GPUs across data centres within a two-kilometre radius to improve latency and power efficiency.
-The clusters are housed in gigawatt-scale data centre campuses optimised for AI training and inference workloads.
+The clusters are housed in gigawatt-scale campuses optimised for AI training and inference workloads.

 The company said customers will be able to build, train and deploy large AI models with lower power consumption per unit of performance.
 Oracle also said the system supports and security controls across its distributed cloud.